wp-graphql/wp-graphql/README.md

 **Unlock the power of WordPress data with GraphQL**

-WPGraphQL provides an extendable GraphQL API for any WordPress site, unlocking modern development possibilities.
+WPGraphQL provides an extendable GraphQL API for any WordPress site, unlocking modern development workflows.

 Whether you're a WordPress developer exploring GraphQL or a GraphQL expert diving into WordPress, WPGraphQL simplifies data interaction and empowers your development workflow.